Seminko/Ascension-TSM-Data-Sharing-App/README.md

 &nbsp;

 - Q: The code did not find the WTF folder, then asked me to find it myself.
-I don't know where it is.
-Where can I find it?
 - A: The code will look at the default install location as well as other frequently used.
 If you used another install loc, you have to find it and select the WTF folder like so:
 ![folder_select](https://github.com/user-attachments/assets/de21a600-1f00-4c40-b91c-47f4f9e53a10)